Stefania (singer): Eurovision Song Contest 2020 and 2021

 In late 2019, Liberakakis was named as a potential candidate to represent Greece in the Eurovision Song Contest 2020 to be held in Rotterdam, the Netherlands.
 On 3 February 2020, it was confirmed by broadcaster ERT that she had indeed been selected to succeed Katerine Duska as the Greek representative.
 She would have performed the song "Supergirl" in the second semi-final on 14 May 2020.
 However, on 18 March, the EBU announced the cancellation of the contest due to COVID-19 pandemic.
-On the same day, ERT announced that Greece will participate in the Eurovision Song Contest 2021, with Stefania as the country's representative.
+On the same day, ERT announced that Greece would participate in the Eurovision Song Contest 2021, with Stefania as the country's representative.

-In the 2021 Contest, Stefania participated with the song "Last Dance", which was released on 10 March 2021.
+In the 2021 contest, Stefania participated with the song "Last Dance", which was released on 10 March 2021.
 She performed the song in the second semi-final, in which she also qualified for the final, on 20 May 2021.
 Stefania was accompanied on stage by dancers George Papadopoulos, Nikos Koukakis, Markos Giakoumoglou and Costas Pavlopoulos, while Fokas Evangelinos was the choreographer and the artistic director of the entry.
 Stefania performed in the final of the Eurovision Song Contest 2021, where she finished in 10th place.

 Personal life

 She was born to Greek parents, Koula and Spyros Liberakakis, in Utrecht, Netherlands.
 Her family originates from Thourio and Sofiko, small villages in Evros, Greece.
-She is niece of the Greek actor Yannis Stankoglou.
+She is Greek actor Yannis Stankoglou's niece.